What is a stop-loss order

 If the market falls, there is no guarantee that the system can sell the share at the specified stop-loss price (in the prior example $126).
 The $126 price triggers the execution but the price in the next second can already be lower.
 So if you want to have a higher chance of not losing more than 10%, you should insert the stop loss price a bit above your desired selling price.
 I.e. if you wish to sell at 126, then insert 126,1.

 Can market makers see stop-loss order?

 Your broker can be the market maker as well (ie. in case of CFD brokers) and in that case, they can definitely see your stop-loss.
 Sometimes brokers sell this information to high-frequency traders.

 Can other traders see stop-loss?

-Long term investors usually don’t use stop-loss because they are less affected in short term price changes.
+Long-term investors usually don’t use stop-loss because they are less affected by short-term price changes.